Johnmiicheal/type-racer/README.md

 ### 3. Multiplayer Mode (In Progress)
 - **Description**: Race against other real players in real-time using Socket.IO for synchronization.
-- **Status**: In development.
-Core functionality (room creation, joining, and typing updates) is implemented but currently experiences infinite loop issues with `useEffect`.
-Work is ongoing to stabilize this mode.
+- **Status**: Complete but some users have needed to refresh the page to sync with other players
 - **How to Play (WIP)**:
   1. Create a race at `/create`.
   2. Share the race code with friends.